Menu Close

 Technical Trader subscribers click here to download the complete report.

-The scoreboard for September so far shows an average gain of 3.4%, on an average holding period of 15 calendar days.
-All of the 16 picks closed out so far in September were shorts.
+10/3/22 Looking at the scoreboard, September showed an average gain of 3.3%, on an average holding period of 13 calendar days.
+All of the 17 picks closed out in September have been shorts.
 Of the 16 picks closed in August, 11 were buys and 5 were shorts.
-Non-subscribers click here for access.
+Non-subscribers click here for access

 9/5/22 16 picks were closed out in August.
 The average gain was 3.4% with an average holding period of 2 weeks.
 Since last November, when I last tweaked the screening and selection methodology, 108 picks were closed out with an average gain of 2.9% and an average holding period of 17 calendar days.
-Non-subscribers click here for access.
+Non-subscribers click here for access

-8/1/22 July had been a narrowly rangebound meatgrinder market until last week.
-Only two picks were closed out during the month for an average loss of 2.6%.
-Non-subscribers click here for access.
+8/1/22 In July … Only two picks were closed out during the month for an average loss of 2.6%.
+Non-subscribers click here for access

 7/4/22 Picks closed out in June averaged a gain of 10.1% on an average holding period of 17 calendar days.
 That works out to an average of 4.1% per week.
 There were 12 closed picks.
 The win rate was 75%.
-I would hope to continue that, but it is by no means a given.
-Non-subscribers click here for access.
+Non-subscribers click here for access

 6/6/22 Picks closed out in May averaged a gain of 3% on an average holding period of 2 weeks.
 That worked out to an average of 1.5% per week.
 There were 28 closed picks.
 25 were shorts.
-Non-subscribers click here for access.
+Non-subscribers click here for access

 5/9/22 April was a challenging month.
 The final tally of closed picks in April had an average loss of 0.4% with an average holding period of 11 calendar days.
 My system does not do well when the average low to low cycle duration drops below 4 weeks.
-Non-subscribers click here for access.
+Non-subscribers click here for access

 March was better.
 Picks closed in March had an average gain of 4% with an average holding period of 23 calendar days.
-Non-subscribers click here for access.
+Non-subscribers click here for access

 Technical Trader subscribers click here to download the complete report.